 Then the scary part began.
 It was back to school time, mainly a period of dread for most parents.
 It certainly does not conjure up fond memories for me.
 Long lines at the dressing rooms, harried parents and demanding kids are not my idea of a good afternoon in late August.
 So I gave up all control to my daughter.
 I gave her cash equal to what I believed was fair to spend for some new school clothes.
 I told her it was up to her what she bought.
 I would not try and influence anything, but I was not going to give her anything else for clothes until the holiday season.
 She immediately went to the Mall and entered the "coolest" store where she was able to afford one pair of jeans, one tank, one skirt and a sweatshirt.
 Flushed with happiness, she went home and began the school year.
 She had two outfits.
 The third day she had to wear something from the last school year, and the lesson began sinking in.
 I stayed true to my word and did not give her any more money or clothing that fall and winter.

 The next spring, my daughter asked if she could get some new clothes, but could we instead first go to Goodwill and the thrift stores in our area so she could get more for her money.
 She could probably find lots of great things there to wear, and who cares if someone had worn it before her.
 I almost fainted, but recovered in time to start up the car and make a day of it.

 She still keeps a list of non-clothing items that she would like to have as well, but she knows that she is not going to get all of them and some she will have to earn herself with odd jobs.
 I asked her recently why she had a change of heart, and she said that it just did not feel right having someone else buy things for her.
 She wanted to get them for herself, and if that meant waiting longer for them, it was worth it.
 The Diva has learned and come off her pedestal for at least a little while.

-Discuss "Redesigning Clothes" with other Dollar Stretchers in The Dollar Stretcher Community
+Discuss "Clothing Allowances" in The Dollar Stretcher Community

 Trending on TDS